-Currently, the Educational Foundation works to fund the following programs:
+The Educational Foundation works to fund the following programs:

 Chapter Strategic Planning Sessions professionally facilitated by past Grand President Zane Akins help chapters become motivated and create goals which contribute to the successful future of the Fraternity.
 The day-and-a-half session allows chapter members and alumni to work together building a strategic plan and focus on the future of Alpha Gamma Rho.

-In the summer of 2018, 17 brothers were awarded Scholarships through the Educational Foundation.
+During the 2018-19 school year, the Educational Foundation issued more than $140,000 through over 240 scholarships to 200 individuals.
+The Loyalty Fund, Chapter Endowed funds, and matching grants fund the scholarships.
+During the summer of 2018, 17 brothers received scholarships through the Educational Foundation.
 During the application process, brothers share how their involvement in Alpha Gamma Rho prepares them for their futures and what their membership in the Fraternity means to them.

 "Membership in Alpha Gamma Rho means I have an organization that believes in me, and I have potential to succeed in the future.
 I see how important AGR is with molding young members from freshman year into being presidents and leaders on campus and in the community.
 This process continued into the workforce with many members hiding high-end positions within agriculture companies.
 I also feel that within my four years, I have learned I need to be a mentor—someone the underclassmen can look up or talk to.
-My hopeful lasting-impression would be knowing when I graduate, my brothers can say they want to become a leader or mentor like me.” – Trey Wiese, Iowa State Class of 2019
+My hopeful lasting-impression would be knowing when I graduate, my brothers can say they want to become a leader or mentor like me."